-A module to sense the presence of a train, loc or rolling stock with an optical sensorDesigned by Greenlight Electronics, Ships from United Kingdom
+A module to sense the presence of a train, loc or rolling stock with an optical sensorDesigned by Greenlight Electronics in United Kingdom

 Thanks for your interest in our product.
 We aim to ship orders within 1 working day of the order in most cases.